Rules and Regulations

 Women: 140 pounds

-Weigh-ins for lightweight events will be done on the honor system on Friday, October 10th.
+Weigh-ins for lightweight events will be done on the honor system on Friday before the regatta.
 A boating form will be sent to each entry in events 13, 16, 38, and 39 that should be filled out and turned in at registration on Saturday morning.
 There will be no weigh-ins at the regatta site.
 A completed form must be submitted in order to be eligible to compete.
 A pdf version of form can be downloaded here.

 Minor violation - 10 seconds